The information on this page was provided by the law school.

 Applications are reviewed by a committee of faculty and student members.
 Most offers of admission are made on the basis of the information in the student’s application.
 In some circumstances, however, the admissions committee may require applicants to sit for an interview.
 Interviews take place in May and June and in recent years have been conducted in Halifax, Toronto, Calgary, and Vancouver.

 Most applicants have obtained an undergraduate degree before they begin law school; however, those with two completed years of university courses will be considered for admission if their academic standing is exceptionally high.
 Achievements in extracurricular and employment activities are an asset for all applicants.
 Candidates who, despite economic, cultural, racial, or ethnic disadvantages, have made exceptional contributions to the community or who have shown exceptional capacity to respond to challenges may be given special consideration.

 Special consideration is also given to applicants who are members of Nova Scotia’s Black or Mi’kmaq communities.
-Native applicants who are not eligible for the Indigenous Black & Mi’kmaq Initiative, and whose previous academic background does not meet the admissions standards, are eligible to apply for admission to the Schulich School of Law through successful completion of the NLC Summer Program at the University of Saskatchewan’s Native Law Centre.
+Native applicants who are not eligible for the Indigenous Black & Mi’kmaq Initiative, and whose previous academic background does not meet the admissions standards, are eligible to apply for admission to the Schulich School of Law through successful completion of the ILC Summer Program at the University of Saskatchewan’s Indigenous Law Centre.

 Tuition and Fees

 Law school tuition per year, including student-related fees:

 - Full-time: $18,694.36